Tigers in India: Securing Habitat

 Protected Areas (PA) were set up in India that served as refuge for the wild animals who were threatened by habitat loss due to anthropological pressures.
 Some of these protected areas were later identified as reserves.
 Tigers require vast region of undisturbed terrain with sufficient prey numbers so that they can repopulate and maintain the stable demographic and genetic continuance.
-In 1973, nine tiger reserves were declared as protected under law with cumulative area of approximately 18,278 sq.km.
-By 2018, it was expanded to fifty tiger reserves with nearly 72,749 sq.km. of protected area which formed about 2.21% of India's total geographical area.
+In 1973, nine tiger reserves were declared as protected under law with cumulative area of approximately 18,278 km2.
+By 2018, it was expanded to fifty tiger reserves with nearly 72,749 km2. of protected area which formed about 2.21% of India's total geographical area.

 As of July 2022, India has created 52 tiger reserves.
 These tiger reserves have played important role in the success of Project Tiger since its inception.
 Preventing habitat fragmentation and effectively managing the area under conversation benefits the wildlife.

-According to 2018 survey, tiger occupancy was found to be stable at an area 88,985 sq km across the country since 2014 estimate (88,558 sq km).
+According to 2018 survey, tiger occupancy was found to be stable at an area 88,985 km2 across the country since 2014 estimate (88,558 km2).

 Tiger Reserves

 A "tiger reserve" is legally mandated to designate a critical "core area" wherein human interference is strictly prohibited.
 A "buffer zone" surrounds the core-area, wherein conservation intent is to be prioritized over other land uses.
 Breeding populations of tigers are extensively in the core area of tiger reserves.
-The size of these tiger reserves in India vary between 344 sq. km. to 3,150 sq. km. with an average area of average 1,321 sq. km.
+The size of these tiger reserves in India vary between 344 km2. to 3,150 km2. with an average area of average 1,321 km2.

 2018 assessment shows Corbett Tiger Reserve with the largest population of about 231 tigers.
 Tiger Reserves at Bandhavgarh, Bandipur, Nagarhole, Mudumalai and Kaziranga each had over a hundred tigers while Dudhwa, Kanha, Tadoba, Sathyamangalam and Sundarbans Tiger Reserves had over 80 tigers each.
 Buxa and Dampa Tiger Reserves showed absence of population as these places are historically known for their poor tiger status.
 Deficiency in tiger numbers was seen at Indravati, Udanti-Sitanadi and Achanakmar Tiger Reserves owing to unsatisfactory law and order situation.
 Tiger numbers at other places like Amrabad, Anshi Dandeli, Buxa, Dampa, Kawal, Manas, Nagarjunsagar Sri Sailam, Nameri, Pakke, Palamau, Sanjay-Dubri and Similipal Tiger Reserves are below their potential.
 Targeted management with enhanced resources can yield positive results.